iostpa/is-a-dev-docs/src/useful/faq.md

 1. **Open your JSON file:** Navigate to the `domains` directory in your local repository and open the JSON file corresponding to your subdomain (`domains/<subdomain>.json`).

-1. **Make your changes:** Edit the JSON file (or delete) to reflect the changes you want to make.
+2. **Make your changes:** Edit the JSON file (or delete) to reflect the changes you want to make.

-1. **Commit your changes:** Once you've made your changes, commit them to your local repository.
+3. **Commit your changes:** Once you've made your changes, commit them to your local repository.

-1. **Push your changes:** Push your changes to your forked repository on GitHub.
+4. **Push your changes:** Push your changes to your forked repository on GitHub.

-1. **Submit a Pull Request:** Go to your forked repository on GitHub and open a pull request.
+5. **Submit a Pull Request:** Go to your forked repository on GitHub and open a pull request.

-1. **Wait for your PR to be merged:** After you have submitted your pull request, wait for it to be reviewed and merged.
+6. **Wait for your PR to be merged:** After you have submitted your pull request, wait for it to be reviewed and merged.
 Once your pull request has been merged, your changes should be live!
+!!!

-**Note:** Make sure to monitor your PR for reviews in case some changes are requested.
+Make sure to monitor your PR for reviews in case some changes are requested.
 Also note that it can take up to 48 hours in some cases for your changes to take effect after your PR is merged.
+!!!